12 Summer Activities That Impress Universities

 For rising Grade 11 and Grade 12 students, summer is a great time to explore SAT vs. ACT, self-study, and ramp up their study schedule.
 Pick up a test prep book, take an online prep course (Khan Academy–FREE), or find a test prep tutor to help them manage their time.

-Test prep keeps their brain active and engaged.
-It is important to note, that students spending their entire summer solely preparing for college admission tests is not necessarily going to be the most impactful in terms of strengthening their university application, but interspersing some test prep in between their regular summer activities can be useful in students attaining their goal score.
+Test prep keeps their brains active and engaged.
+It is important to note that spending their entire summer solely preparing for college admission tests will be less impactful in strengthening their university applications.
+However, interspersing some test prep between regular summer activities can help students attain their goal scores.

 9. Start a business

 Students can create a business (independently or with friends) that offers a service in their community.
-I’ve heard of students starting babysitter’s clubs, walking dogs for the neighborhood, teaching music lessons, tutoring or even teaching elderly how to use technology.
+I’ve heard of students starting babysitter’s clubs, walking dogs for the neighborhood, teaching music lessons, tutoring, or even teaching older people how to use technology.

-For larger-scale ideas, there are companies/organizations that help students create start-ups from scratch.
-For example, a program at MIT called LaunchX allows students to create start-ups over the summer.
-Entrepreneurship is respected, dynamic, and demonstrates a “go-getter” attitude that universities appreciate and value.
+For larger-scale ideas, some companies/organizations help students create start-ups from scratch.
+For example, a program at MIT called LaunchX allows students to develop start-ups over the summer.
+Entrepreneurship is respected and dynamic and demonstrates a “go-getter” attitude that universities appreciate and value.

-If this is something that interests students, they should find a mentor or begin to Google away.
+If this interests students, they should find a mentor or begin to Google away.
 They may even be able to create the next award-winning application – the sky is the limit.

 10. Write essays/personal statements

 Grade 11 students are encouraged to get a head start on university essays.
-Many prompts become available late spring/early summer.
-Students can devote this time to develop their ideas, learn more about specific university programs/professors to incorporate in their essays, and begin drafting a great personal statement/essay to enhance their chances of admission.
+Many prompts become available in late spring/early summer.
+Students can devote this time to developing their ideas, learning more about specific university programs/professors to incorporate in their essays, and beginning to draft a great personal statement/essay to enhance their chances of admission.

-Besides grades and test scores, the essay is the most important soft factor considered by universities.
-The essay or personal statement can give admissions officers additional insight into who a student is as a person, what motivates him or her, and, more practically, how that student communicates and follows directions.
+Besides grades and test scores, the essay is the most critical soft factor universities consider.
+The essay or personal statement can give admissions officers additional insight into who a student is as a person, what motivates them, and, more practically, how that student communicates and follows directions.

-If used properly, it can definitely have a positive impact on a student’s application.
-Not only will students be ahead in the college application process, but they will be thankful in the fall (Grade 12).
+If used properly, it can positively impact a student’s application.
+Students will be ahead in the college application process and thankful in the fall (Grade 12).

 11. Travel abroad